Euro coins: Features for persons with impaired sight

-Euro coins were designed in cooperation with organisations representing blind people, and as a result they incorporate many features allowing them to be distinguished by touch alone.
+Euro coins were designed in cooperation with organisations representing blind people, and as a result incorporate many features allowing them to be distinguished by touch alone.
 In addition, their visual appearance is designed to make them easy to tell apart for persons who cannot read the inscriptions on the coins.

 The coins increase in size and weight with value.
 Of the eight denominations of euro coins, the three lowest denominations are small, resemble copper in colour and are quite thin and light.
 The next three denominations resemble gold in colour and are thicker as well as heavier.
 The highest two denominations are bimetallic, being generally larger and thicker than the lower denominations.

 In general, the greater the value, the heavier and larger the coin.
 Copper colour identifies low value; gold colour identifies medium value; two different metals identify high value.

 There are also differences within each group.
 The 2 cent coin has a grooved edge to distinguish it from the 1 and 5 cent coins and also from the US penny, which has the same colour and diameter.
-Similarly, the 20 cent coin is smooth with seven indents to distinguish it from the 10 and 50 cent coins.
+Similarly, the 20 cent coin edge is smooth with seven indents to distinguish it from the 10 and 50 cent coins.

-Although there have been other currencies predating the euro that were specifically designed in similar ways (different sizes, colours, and ridges) to aid the visually impaired, the introduction of the euro constitutes the first time that authorities have consulted associations representing the blind and visually impaired before the release of a currency.
+While currencies predating the euro were specifically designed in similar ways (different sizes, colours, and ridges) to aid the visually impaired, the euro was the first to have authorities consult organisations representing the blind and visually impaired before the release of the currency.

 Commemorative issues

-Each state may also mint two commemorative coins each year from June 2012.
+Each state may also mint two 2 euro commemorative coins each year from June 2012.
 From 2004 to May 2012, countries were only allowed to mint one coin per year.
 Only €2 coins may be used in this way (for them to be legal tender) and there is a limit on the number that can be issued.
-The coin must show the normal design criteria, such as the twelve stars, the year and the issuing country.
+The coin must adhere to the normal design criteria, such as the twelve stars, the year and the issuing country.

 Greece was the first country to issue a commemorative coin, and was followed by other countries.
-In 2007 every eurozone state participated in the Treaty of Rome programme, where all member states issued a coin of similar design to commemorate the signing of the Treaty of Rome, the only difference being the name of the issuing country and the language of the text.
-This was repeated in 2009 in commemoration of the 10th anniversary of the Economic and Monetary Union.
+In 2007, every eurozone state participated in the Treaty of Rome programme, in which all member states issued a coin of similar design to commemorate the signing of the Treaty, only differing in the name of the issuing country and language of the text.
+This was also the case in 2009, in commemoration of the tenth anniversary of the Economic and Monetary Union.
 The design was selected by electronic voting by EU citizens.
-In 2012 a common commemorative coin was issued to commemorate the 10th anniversary of euro coins and banknotes.
-In 2015 a common commemorative coin was issued to commemorate 30 years of the European Union flag.
+In 2012, a common commemorative coin was issued to commemorate the tenth anniversary of euro coins and banknotes.
+In 2015, a common commemorative coin was issued to commemorate 30 years of the European Union flag.
 Finally, in 2022 a common commemorative coin was issued to commemorate 35 years of the Erasmus Programme.